 - d.
 Expert witnesses need to be qualified before allowed to offer opinion testimony, but do not disqualify expert witnesses. - e.
 No props or costumes - f.
 NO outside case law allowed in case - g.
 NO bench conferences or recesses (the latter excepted in medical emergency). - h.
 Watch for intentional rambling/difficult witness ploys teams may use to eat cross exam time. - i.
 Disputes There are two kinds of objections to violations of the Rules of Competition: INSIDE the bar and OUTSIDE the bar.
 Refer to Rule of Competition 8.1. - i.
 The presiding judge will rule on inside the bar objections-when the objection is made during trial in accordance with Rule of Competition 7.1.-or at the conclusion of the trial, at the judge's discretion.
 Allegations of rule violations that occur inside the bar that were not successfully resolved during the trial must be filed with the presiding judge by a team-without the participation or assistance of coaches or any other non-team-members-immediately following the conclusion of that trial round. - ii.
 Allegations of rule violations that occur outside the bar must be brought to the attention of the State Tournament Coordinator or a CBA Mock Trial Committee member by the team's Teacher or Attorney coach as soon as possible, but no later than 48 hours after the tournament, or within 48 hours of the time the team knew or should have known that rules violation occurred.
 Any disputes received after this time will not be considered. - j.
 IMPORTANT: DISALLOW contentiousness or rudeness of attorneys towards witnesses and vice versa.
 If this is evident, please warn and remind student attorneys to modify behavior.
 Panelists are being told to not reward, but rather penalize, such behavior. - k.
-We have students with strong English accents, please mind teams asking to "repeat" as a technique.

-3. Post-trial issues:
+We have students with strong English accents, please mind teams asking to "repeat" as a technique. - 3.
+Post-trial issues: - a.

-- a.
 Score Sheets: Scoring panelists need to complete and turn in score sheets FIRST; THEN after-chats may begin. - b.
 After Chats: - i.
-Start ONLY after score sheets have been turned over to Courtroom Monitor. - ii.
-Keep after-chats brief 1-2 minutes or less per panelist; ask timekeepers to keep time if you'd like to encourage panelists to share what they liked about performances.
+Start ONLY after score sheets have been turned over to Courtroom Monitor or electronically submitted. - ii.
+Keep after-chats brief, 3 minutes or less per panelist